ciena-frost/ember-frost-navigation/README.md

       this.column('Column 1', {
         color: '#009eef'
       }, function () {
+        this.action('Action Example', {
+          action: 'myAction',
+          pack: 'dummy',
+          icon: 'sample',
+          description: 'This is an action',
+          inline: true
+        })
-        this.app('App 1', {
+        this.app('Route Example', {
           route: 'go',
-          description: 'Description 1',
+          description: 'This is a route',
           pack: 'dummy',
           icon: 'sample'
         })
         this.engine('Blog Engine', {
           route: 'blog',
+          description: 'This is an engine example',
           package: 'ember-blog-engine',
           pack: 'dummy',
           icon: 'sample'
         })
-        this.section('Section 1', {
+        this.section('More Content', {
           color: '#a1e7ff'
         }, function () {
           this.link('Google', {
             url: 'http://google.ca',
             description: 'Go to Google',
             pack: 'dummy',
-            icon: 'sample'
+            icon: 'sample',
+            tabbed: true
           })
           this.link('http://google.ca')
           this.action('Action 1', {